 These apostates were self-centered.
 They participated in love feasts for their own ends.
 They fleeced the flock.

 They are clouds without water, carried about by the winds;

 Clouds promise refreshing rain but produce nothing but wind.
-False teachers promise religious blessing but are without content.
+False teachers promise religious blessings but are without content.
 When people see clouds, they anticipate rain.
 If rain does not come, then the cloud only promises but does not deliver.
-False teachers appear to have something to say from the Bible but they are void of content.
+False teachers appear to have something to say from the Bible, but they are void of content.
 They promise much but do not deliver.

 Whoever falsely boasts of giving Is like clouds and wind without rain.
 Pr 25:14

 late autumn trees without fruit, twice dead, pulled up by the roots;

 Late autumn trees normally would have no leaves, much less fruit.
 Like barren trees, the barrenness of promises from false teachers is nothing but empty promises.
 They teach doctrines totally valueless from God’s point of view.